De La Rosa is a Holistic Wellness Consultant, a lifelong

 and fused with titanium bolts and rods.

-years of chronic pain, medical scares including liver cancer
+years of chronic pain, complications, medical scares including liver cancer

 and what seemed like never-ending doctor appointments, she